DMVis/DMVis/documentation/visualisations/StackedBarChart.md

 The margin on the bottom side of the chart.

+## padding

+- Type: `number`
+- Default: `0.2`

+Value for the distance between each bar in the range [0..1].

 ## opacity

 - Type: `number | string`
 - Default: `1`

 Sets the opacity of the bars.
 Either a number between 0 and 1, or a string representing a percentage between 0% and 100%.

 ## styleUtils